MvanSteenbergen/MappingInstability/README.md

 2. Browse to `./Simulation/Code/group_diff.jl` in the pluto user interface file picker.
 Press the Enter-button.
 This file contains all the code and the annotations for the second simulation study.
 Press `run notebook code' on the top right of the page.
 The simulation will now run.
 Note that it may take a while (for me it takes about 20 minutes - after heavy code optimization)

 3. Browse to `./Simulation/Code/analysis.jl` in the pluto user file picker.
 Press the Enter-button.
 This file contains all the code and annotations for the plots and the analysis for the second simulation study.
+ALL PLOTS ARE SAVED WITHIN THE NOTEBOOK FILE, AND CAN BE SAVED TO YOUR COMPUTER BY RIGHT-CLICKING AND CLICKING DOWNLOAD.

+@Em.Aa.
+If you want to test reproducability, delete the Data folder and run the first two files.
+This is the only output not internally saved in the pluto notebooks.
+If you want to test reproducability of the plots, just run the notebook file.
+It should result in equivalent plots to the plots in my paper.

 # Compiling the latex file